 The Cooperative is exempt from federal income taxes under section 501(c)(12) of the Internal Revenue Code while functioning for the benefit of its members.
 The Cooperative had no unrelated business income.
 The Cooperative adopted Accounting Standards Codification (ASC) 740-10, relating to accounting for uncertain tax positions.
 The Cooperative does not have any uncertain tax positions.
-The Cooperative files an exempt organization tax return in the U.S. federal jurisdiction and is no longer subject to examination by taxing authorities before 2018.
+The Cooperative files exempt organization tax returns in the U.S. federal jurisdiction.
+The tax returns remain open for possible examination for a period of three years after the date on which those returns are filed.